UMH 32x8x46 [M6] / N38

 While Neodymium magnets can demagnetize at high temperatures, it's important to note that the extent of this effect can vary based on factors such as the magnet's material, shape, and intended application.

-To show why neodymium magnets are so dangerous, read the article - How very dangerous are very strong neodymium magnets?.
+So that know how powerful neodymium magnets are and why they are so dangerous, read the article - Dangerous strong neodymium magnets.